FOSSEE/sdes-stscripts/ult/ult_6/script.rst

 ..
 R7

 We get back the prompt.
 We can check the contents of the file ``results.txt`` to see if the script has run.
+Yes, the script has run and we have got our desirable output.

+..
+L7

+{{{ Navigate to ~/marks/results.txt and show the file }}}

+..
+R8

 So, here, we have our first shell script.
 The first line of the script is used to specify the interpreter or shell which should be used to execute the script.
 In this case, we are asking it to use the bash shell.
 Once, the script has run, we get back the prompt.
 Here, we had to manually check, if the contents of the file are correct.
 It would be useful to have our script print out messages.
 For this, we can use the ``echo`` command.
 We can edit our ``results.sh`` script, as follows.

 ..
-L7
+L8

 {{{ Open an editor and type the following }}}
 ::

     #!/bin/bash
     mkdir ~/marks
-    cut -d " " -f 2- marks1.txt | paste -d " " students.txt - | sort > ~/marks/results.txt
+    cut -d " " -f 2- marks1.txt|paste -d " " students.txt -|sort > ~/marks
+    /results.txt
     echo "Results generated."

 ..
-R8
+R9

 Now, on running the script, we get a message on the screen informing us, when the script has run.